 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the University's basic financial statements.
-The Table of Operating Expenses on page 75 is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
+The Table of Operating Expenses on page 73 is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Table of Operating Expenses is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the Table of Operating Expenses is fairly stated in all material respects in relation to the basic financial statements as a whole.

-Other Information
+Additional Information

-Management is responsible for the accompanying University officials and Board of Trustees, which is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Our opinion on the basic financial statements do not cover such information, and we do not express an opinion or any form of assurance thereon.
+Management is responsible for the accompanying University officials and Board of Trustees which is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
+Our opinions on the basic financial statements do not cover such information, and we do not express an opinion or any form of assurance thereon.

-In connection with our audit of the basic financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the basic financial statements, or the other information otherwise appears to be materially misstated.
-If, based on the work performed, we conclude that an uncorrected material misstatement of the other information exists, we are required to describe it in our report.
+We read the additional information and considered whether a material inconsistency existed between the additional information and the financial statements, or the additional information otherwise appeared to be materially misstated.
+If, based on the work performed, we had concluded that an uncorrected material misstatement of the additional information existed, we would have described it in our report.

 To the Honorable Frank J. Mautino Auditor General State of Illinois